Barred from stadiums at home, Iran women travel to World Cup | Sports-Games

 - India

 To 27-year-old Mariam, the World Cup match ticket was a precious gift.
-A sports fanatic, she traveled to the World Cup in Qatar from Tehran to catch Iran's opening game Monday against England, her first live soccer match.
+A sports fanatic, she travelled to the World Cup in Qatar from Tehran to catch Iran's opening game on Monday against England, her first live soccer match.

 Women are banned from attending men's matches in Iran.